Glisten/The_Project/Conversation.to.Action-Pull.Platform.md

 * Visualization & navigation in contextualized data
 * Social network communication channels enabling communication

+The platforms needs to be extremely adaptable in terms of design, needs to be built, tested and rebuilt in some sort of regenerative continuum.

 What is needed from the tool emerges readily when it is used in line with some embodied and meaningful purpose.

 ## Harvesting & Making Conversations Productive